 In summary, progress has been slow towards developing sterile plants for the nursery trade using gamma irradiation.
 Much larger seedling populations will be required to discover recessive traits that will bring about new morphological characteristics or sterility.
 More research needs to be conducted.
-Clones that appear sterile will be rooted and evaluated further.

-Appreciation is expressed to the staff at CANR, Oren Mcbee with the Atlanta Botanical Garden, and Dr. Wayne Hanna, University of Georgia, for irradiation of seed.
+Appreciation is expressed to the staff at CANR, the Atlanta Botanical Garden, and Dr. Wayne Hanna, University of Georgia, for irradiation of seed.